mellywebby/100-days-of-code/log.md

 **Today's Progress**: Practiced defining and calling functions to solve various problems.

 **Thoughts:** I enjoy comparing my code to the provided solutions because I am able to see other (sometimes more simpler) ways of completing the same problem.
 From that I'm learning to see problems from different points of view.

+### Day 10: October 12, 2020

+**Today's Progress**: Learned a bit more about functions.
+Today I was introduced to default arguments, returning multiple values from a function, and consequently, tuples.
+I also read the documentation for open() and round().

+**Thoughts:** We have officially entered double-digit days!
+Woo-hoo!
+I think the next milestone I'll celebrate is completing day 25.
+Reading the documentation for open() after learning about default arguments helped me solidify the concept.
+Returning multiple values from a function isn't possible (at least not directly) in C, so that's another way in which the two languages differ.
+In other news, I came up with an idea for a C program that I can work on in addition to learning Python.
+I'll share more about it tomorrow.